-Vivo Y15s Price in Pakistan and Specifications - BOL News
+Vivo Y15s price in Pakistan and Specifications - BOL News

 Vivo Y15s – A Budget Smartphone

-Smart technology Vivo’s Y15s will be unveiled soon.
-In the Singapore market, the business has lately launched a brand-new entry-level smartphone.
-The upcoming smartphone will be in the Y-series and will be known as the Vivo Y15s.
-This handset will be powered by Helio P35, one of the most powerful chipsets available for smartphones on the market.
-Under the hood of the Vivo Y15s is a 2.2 GHz Octa-Core processor.
-This new incoming smartphone has a 6.51 Inches screen size, which is a large-screen display, an IPS LCD Capacitive Touchscreen, and a full-HD display with a resolution of 720 x 1600 Pixels.
-The Vivo Sharp Y15s features 3 gigabytes of RAM on board, which is more than adequate to run most applications; this is a very powerful amount of RAM capacity.
-The Vivo features 32 gigabytes of built-in storage space in the Y15s, which is enough storage capacity to store anything you desire.
-There is also a microSD card slot that can hold up to 256 GB.
-The Y15s features a Dual Camera arrangement on the back of the device.
-The squad’s main sensor is 13 megapixels, with a depth lens of 2 megapixels and an LED flashlight in the updated Y15s.
-This handset’s selfie shooter is an 8 megapixel camera that will assist the user in creating appealing selfies and making video calls.
-The Y15s will be able to protect their data by only letting the authorised individual to access it thanks to the rear-mounted fingerprint sensor.
-The battery on the Vivo Y15s is massive, with a capacity of 5,000 mAh.
-Samsung and other smartphone companies are making it difficult for other tech behemoths to compete in the market, since smartphones such as the Vivo Y15s provide users with everything they require.
+A new generation of high-tech devices Vivo is expected to reveal the Y15s in the near future.
+An entirely new entry-level smartphone was just unveiled in Singapore by the firm.
+Vivo Y15s is the name of the upcoming smartphone in the Y-series.
+The Helio P35 is one of the most powerful chipsets available for smartphones in the market.
+Under the hood of the Vivo Y15s is an Octa-Core 2.2 GHz processor.
+The Vivo Y15s will include a 6.51-inch full-HD display with a resolution of 720 x 1600 pixels, and an IPS LCD capacitive touch screen.
+In terms of RAM, the Vivo sharp Y15s has three gigabytes, which is more than adequate to operate a wide range of programmes.
+Y15s Vivo offers 32 GB of built-in storage capacity, which is enough to store whatever you desire.
+There’s also a microSD card that can hold up to 256 gigabytes of storage.
+The back of the smartphone is outfitted with a Dual Camera configuration on the Y15s.
+As of the new Y15s, the main sensor is 13 megapixels, with an LED Flashlight in the new depth lens.
+This phone has an 8 megapixel camera for selfies and video calls, which will help the user take better pictures.
+Only authorised users will be able to access the Y15’s data thanks to the fingerprint sensor positioned on the device’s back.
+A massive battery will power the Y15s by Vivo, which will have a capacity of 5,000 mAh.
+Smartphones like as the Vivo Y15s, which provide consumers with about everything they could possibly want or need, have made it difficult for other tech titans to compete in the market.

 |Network